-While we can speculate about plenty of PS5 games - God of War 2 seems likely, and surely Spider-Man 2 to boot - there are only two actually confirmed so far: Godfall and Outriders.
+While we can speculate about plenty of PS5 games - God of War 2 seems likely, and surely Spider-Man 2 to boot - there are only a few actually confirmed so far.

-Godfall, the fantasy 'looter-slasher' from Borderlands publisher Gearbox, was announced at The Game Awards 2019 and sounds likely to be a launch title, with a 'Holiday 2020' release date.
-It's a PS5 console-exclusive, with no Xbox launch planned yet, but it will arrive on PC too.
+The only exclusive so far confirmed is Godfall, a fantasy 'looter-slasher' from Borderlands publisher Gearbox.
+It was announced at The Game Awards 2019 and sounds likely to be a launch title, with a 'Holiday 2020' release date.
+It's a PS5 console-exclusive, with no Xbox launch planned, but it will arrive on PC too.
 Watch the launch trailer right here:

 Then there are the multi-platform titles.
 So far they include Cyberpunk 2077, Hellblade 2, Outriders, Destiny 2, Observer: System Redux, Fortnite, and Assassin’s Creed Valhalla, but many more are expected to be announced between now and the PS5 launch.